 A golf bag is another crucial piece of equipment, serving to store and carry your clubs, balls, tees, and other accessories.
 Golf bags come in various types: lightweight stand bags with built-in legs, cart bags designed for use on golf carts, and tour bags used by pros due to their large capacity.

 For beginners, a stand bag is usually sufficient—lightweight and easy to carry around the course.
 Make sure the bag has enough compartments to keep clubs organized and accessible.
 A rain cover is also useful for protecting your gear from the elements.
+For a deeper buying reference, GoGolf’s best golf bags recommendation can help compare bag styles based on comfort, storage, and playing habits.

 3. Golf Balls: The Right Size, Weight, and Quality